All Episodes

 Liberalism can't be seen as a failure.

-Dan rather, as a liberal, cannot be seen as forging documents and running a phony story.
+Dan Rather, as a liberal, cannot be seen as forging documents and running a phony story.

 That cannot be allowed to taint liberalism.

-They are protecting lit liberalism.
+They are protecting liberalism.

-You think it is the ideology.
+It is the ideology.

 It is the roadmap.